 Tom snapped back to the present when he felt his wife’s arms around him.
 Martha had come into the study room without him even hearing her.

 “I’m sorry, dear, did you say something?” he asked, trying to regain his composure.

 “Go to sleep, Tom.
 Don’t worry.
 I still have knitting to finish.
-Go ahead.
+Go ahead to bed.
 I’ll wait for our daughter,” Martha said, smiling as she sat in her favorite chair by the window.